vserova/book/pages/ch_app.md

     [netcache_api]
     client=your_app_name_here

-If you are using <span class="nctnt ncbi-class">CNetICacheClient</span>, you either need to use API methods that take a cache name or, to take advantage of automatic configuration based on the registry, specify a cache name in the `[netcache_api]` section, for example:
+If you are using `CNetICacheClient`, you either need to use API methods that take a cache name or, to take advantage of automatic configuration based on the registry, specify a cache name in the `[netcache_api]` section, for example:

     [netcache_api]
     cache_name=your_cache_name_here

-For a complete reference of <span class="nctnt ncbi-app">NetCache</span> configuration parameters, please see the [NetCache and NetSchedule](ch_libconfig.html#ch_libconfig.NetCache_and_NetSchedule) section in the Library Configuration chapter:
+For a complete reference of **NetCache** configuration parameters, please see the [NetCache and NetSchedule](ch_libconfig.html#ch_libconfig.NetCache_and_NetSchedule) section in the Library Configuration chapter:

 #### Store data

-There are ancillary multiple ways to save data, whether you're using <span class="nctnt ncbi-class">CNetCacheAPI</span> or <span class="nctnt ncbi-class">CNetICacheClient</span>.
+There are ancillary multiple ways to save data, whether you're using `CNetCacheAPI` or `CNetICacheClient`.

 With all the storage methods, you can supply a "time-to-live" parameter, which specifies how long (in seconds) a blob will be accessible.
 See the [basic ideas](#basic-ideas) section for more information on time-to-live.

 ##### Storing data using CNetCacheAPI

-If you are saving a new blob using <span class="nctnt ncbi-class">CNetCacheAPI</span>, it will create a unique blob key and pass it back to you.
-Here are several ways to store data using <span class="nctnt ncbi-class">CNetCacheAPI</span> (see the [class reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCNetCacheAPI.html) for additional methods):
+If you are saving a new blob using `CNetCacheAPI`, it will create a unique blob key and pass it back to you.
+Here are several ways to store data using `CNetCacheAPI` (see the [class reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCNetCacheAPI.html) for additional methods):

     CNetCacheAPI nc_api(GetConfig());